 Where does the CO2 come from?
 It happens during the roasting process.
 Dark roasts, for example, produce more of a bloom, as they are roasted for longer and more CO2 gets trapped inside.

-This is how we can tell how fresh a bean is or how freshly roasted it is.
+This is how we can tell how how freshly roasted coffee beans are.
 The reason it matters is that there is a bunch of flavor in those gases, as well as aromatics.
 The less gas in your coffee, the staler it will taste.
 This makes sense because if a coffee doesn’t bloom, it’s probably old.
 Of course, coffee can go stale in many ways, and there are multiple factors to consider when discussing coffee bloom.

-Coffee goes stale for the same reason that coffee blooms, it just takes longer.
+Coffee goes stale for the same reason that coffee blooms: escaping CO2.
 The moment coffee beans are pulled out of a roaster, they start losing the gas built up inside them.
 Therefore, you can tell how fresh your coffee is by how intense the bloom is.
 With certain extraction methods, you actually want to wait for the coffee to lose some of its gaseous nature, as an excessive amount can lead to a drink tasting ripe.

 You will also probably not get much or any bloom out of pre-ground coffee.
 The gas inside a coffee bean normally sticks around for 10 days to two weeks, but once the coffee is ground, it begins rapidly escaping.
 This is also why the coffee world strongly urges people to invest in a grinder and buy their coffee whole bean.